How did Napoleon escape from Elba?

 The Treaty of Fontainebleau was signed by the representatives of Russia, Prussia and Austria on April 11, and by Napoleon’s representatives two days later.
+Napoleon attempted suicide before signing the treaty.
 Napoleon was allowed to retain his title of Emperor and was given sovereignty over Elba.
 His wife Marie Louise was given the Duchies of Parma, Placentia and Guastalla.
 Napoleon was to receive an income of 2 million francs a year, and members of the Bonaparte family were promised pensions.
 These were to be paid by the French government, which would soon be in the hands of Bourbon King Louis XVIII.

 Emperor Francis I of Austria (Marie Louise’s father) was not pleased.
 Elba had been taken from Tuscany and annexed to France by Napoleon in 1802.
 Now that Napoleon was defeated, Francis considered the island to be part of Austria’s Italian interests.
 He wrote to Austrian Foreign Minister Clemens von Metternich on April 12:

 The important thing is to remove Napoleon from France, and God grant that he may be sent very far away.
 I do not approve of the choice of the Island of Elba as a residence for Napoleon; they take it from Tuscany, they dispose of what belongs to my family, in favour of foreigners.
 Besides, Napoleon remains too near to France and to Europe.
 (4)